 The Municipality has, due to residential and business growth pressures, invested significantly in bulk and other infrastructure over the last decade, mainly funding these investments from external loans.
 This was done based on residential and business growth expectations and the envisaged growth in the tax base to assist with the repayment of these external loans.
 Due to the slowdown of the economy, residential developments are taking place at a slower rate than assumed five years ago and the interest and redemption repayments was starting to strangle the current tax base.
-For this reason, the Municipality decided to restructure its existing loans and extend existing repayment terms of the ten-year external loans with new refinancing loan agreements for up to 17.5 years.
+For this reason, the Municipality decided to restructure its existing loans in 2019/20 and extend existing repayment terms of the ten-year external loans with new refinancing loan agreements for up to 17.5 years.

 Safeguards needs to be put in place to ensure that the Municipality borrows in a responsible way going forward.
 In order to have access to this market, the Municipality will need to have more accurate and appropriate financial accounting and reporting systems.
 We will have to ensure that we generate enough cash reserves to honour repayment commitments.
+In an independent study performed in August 2020, a maximum gearing ratio of 40%, a maximum debt service to total expense ratio of 8% and longer loan tenors, on average, in excess of 13 years was recommend, when Drakenstein aims to borrow again in the long-term.

 The manner in which the Municipality manages debt or takes on new debt to finance investment activities will have a significant impact on the solvency and long-term viability of the Municipality.
-Drakenstein aims at a maximum borrowing level of external loans that will not exceed 50% of the total operating revenue (capital grants excluded) over the medium-term.
+Drakenstein aims at a maximum borrowing level of external loans that will not exceed 45% of the total operating revenue (capital grants excluded) over the medium-term.
 The Municipality is thus cautious not to over borrow in the medium to long term.